MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR686e4ad80b3ad70-Pension-ProfitSharing-Stock-Bonus-Plans-etc/section-1.411(a)-1.md

 ##### § 1.411(a)-1 Minimum vesting standards; general rules. #####

-(a) *In general.* A plan is not a qualified plan (and a trust forming a part of such plan is not a qualified trust) unless -
+(a) *In general.* A plan is not a qualified plan (and a trust forming a part of such plan is not a qualified trust) unless—

 (1) The plan provides that an employee's right to his normal retirement benefit (see § 1.411(a)-7(c)) is nonforfeitable (see § 1.411(a)-4) upon and after the attainment of normal retirement age (see § 1.411(a)-7(b)),

 (2) The plan provides that an employee's rights in his accrued benefit derived from his own contributions (see § 1.411(c)-1) are nonforfeitable at all times, and

-(3) The plan satisfies the requirements of -
+(3) The plan satisfies the requirements of—

 (A) Section 411(a)(2) and § 1.411(a)-3 (relating to vesting in accrued benefit derived from employer contributions), and

 (B) In the case of a defined benefit plan, section 411(b)(1) and § 1.411(b)-1 (relating to accrued benefit).

-(b) *Organization of regulations relating to minimum vesting standards* - (1) *General rules.* This section prescribes general rules relating to the minimum vesting standards provided by section 411.
+(b) *Organization of regulations relating to minimum vesting standards*—(1) *General rules.* This section prescribes general rules relating to the minimum vesting standards provided by section 411.

 (2) *Effective dates.* Section 1.411(a)-2 provides rules under section 1017 of the Employee Retirement Income Security Act of 1974 relating to effective dates under section 411.